subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/bizmodel.md

 :::note
 There's a strong alignment of interest between all of these parties.
 This provides value to the service's native cryptocurrency.
-SNP Coins are going to be valuable if the service will be useful for a large number of people and financially profitable to network operators.
+SUB Coins are going to be valuable if the service will be useful for a large number of people and financially profitable to network operators.
 :::

 In the future, commercial licenses for additional Subnet networks may be granted.